-Here are some of the best photo stops to include on an Icefields Parkway itinerary, which is one of Alberta’s best road trips.
+Here are the best spots and experiences to include when driving the Icefields Parkway, which is one of the most incredible Canadian road trips.

 Bow Lake and Bow Summit